-No special equipment needed; except if Paneer is frozen.
-Need a microwave oven for fast thawing of Paneer.
+Microwave oven - if using frozen Paneer Need a microwave oven for fast thawing of Paneer - use the defrost settingr (or 30% power).
 If microwave is not available, thaw frozen Paneer in the refrigerator for 6-8 hours or overnight.
+Note: To minimize risk of spoilage, do NOT thaw Paneer on the counter,

 Ingredients